-Given the seriousness of the condition, parents/ guardians, students and school personnel must be clear and confident in their roles and responsibilities in the care of students living with diabetes.
-The Canadian Diabetes Association wishes to work in partnership with provincial and territorial governments and school boards to establish diabetes school policy that will meet the needs of students living with diabetes.
+Given the seriousness of the condition, parents/guardians, students and school personnel must be clear and confident in their roles and responsibilities in the care of students living with diabetes.
+Diabetes Canada wishes to work in partnership with provincial and territorial governments and school boards to establish diabetes school policies that will meet the needs of students living with diabetes.

 Advocate for Diabetes Canada